Jubibani/Automation/README.md

 - it has a password before logging in.
 - incognito enabled.
+- made with powershell with selenium (more suitable with web automation)

 > ☝ suitable for lab computers.
 a common example is in college. where one computer is used by many users.